-When standalone IMS data channel session is supported, the UE can also establish standalone IMS data channel session with only bootstrap DC, or with combination of standalone bootstrap DC and application DC, or update standalone IMS data channel session with bootstrap DC by adding application DC to the session.
+The standalone IMS data channel session can be updated by adding MMTel media to the session.
+All MMTel media can be removed from an IMS data channel session if standalone IMS data channel session is supported.

 Editor's note: Whether the configuration of standalone IMS data channel session is required is FFS.